Sunday, March 30, 2025

 Nicolas Reau Anjou Ange 2022 (72pts)

 Initial punch of brettanomyces on the nose with some classic dark red fruit and earthiness slowly emerging as I try to swirl the barnyard out of the glass.
 Sour bing cherry, tomato leaf, some savory herbaceous qualities but a pronounced horseshit forward glass of volatile acidity.
 Palate confirms what the nose kept telling me.
-Barnyard brett from front to back of the palate.
+Barnyard brett from the front to the back of the palate.
 Fruit opens a bit midpalate but never outshines the brett forward qualities inherent in every aspect of this wines flavors.

 So with my head swirling with how good that BB Rouge was, especially considering it was the cheapest of the bottles I have opened...
 I started to do some of that research I shared above.
 What is Anjou?
 I scoured more wine books, youtubes, podcasts and blogs and began learning some of the facts I shared above regarding its complicated layers of terroir, fruit quality and styles.
 I discussed, listened and researched even deeper as I sorted things out and started to get a bit more of a handle on the region.

 After confirming my attendance and making arrangements to be away from the family for an afternoon, I reached out to my favorite wine buddy who lives in the greater Boston area and it just so happened that he also was planning on attending.
-I had been in a long winded email conversations with him over this current deep dive into Loire and it is actually through this friend that I have gotten to try some of the most sought after and eye opening offerings in my life.
+I had been in the midst of long winded email conversations with him over this current deep dive into Loire and it is actually through this friend that I have gotten to try some of the most sought after and eye opening offerings in my life.
 After talking about meeting up he suggested we get lunch after and hunker down to taste a few choice Chenin Blancs before I head back to Maine.

 Plans were made and off I went road trippin to my old stomping grounds in Boston.